numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 use Python because we like Python!
 We don't want almost-but-not-quite-Python.

-**Use overloading hacks to define a "new infix operator" like ``*dot*``, as in a well-known Python recipe [#infix-hack]_:** Beautiful is better than ugly.
+**Use overloading hacks to define a "new infix operator" like *dot*, as in a well-known Python recipe:** (See: [#infix-hack]_) Beautiful is better than ugly.
 This solution is so ugly that most developers will simply refuse to consider it for use in serious, reusable code.
 This isn't just speculation -- a variant of this recipe is actually distributed as a supported part of a major Python mathematics system [#sage-infix]_, so it's widely available, yet still receives minimal use.
 OTOH, the fact that people even consider such a 'solution', and are supporting it in shipping code, could be taken as further evidence for the need for a proper infix operator for matrix product.

 References
 ==========